-Hemiarthroplasty may seem like a mouthful, but all you really need to know is that it’s an effective shoulder surgery alternative — depending on your needs.
+Shoulder resurfacing may sound daunting, but all you really need to know is that it’s an effective shoulder surgery alternative — depending on your needs.
 Whether you are 30 and have had an active lifestyle that has led to shoulder problems or you’re 60+ and you’ve had shoulder surgery in the past, the Columbus Shoulder Doc can help you.

 Dr. Thomas Kovack is a shoulder surgeon with years of experience doing total shoulder resurfacing surgeries — along with many shoulder surgery alternatives.
 Whether you’re looking for the best shoulder surgeon for you and are just getting started or you’ve done your research and know the Columbus Shoulder Doc is for you, reach out to us today.
 You can schedule a consultation to meet with Dr. Kovack and find the best shoulder surgery for you.
 Read below to learn more about hemiarthroplasty, but Dr. Kovack will discuss this option extensively with you when you visit!

-How Does Hemiarthroplasty Work?
+How Does Resurfacing Work?
 How Is It Different?

 A conventional shoulder replacement surgery — total shoulder replacement or TSR — is a popular shoulder surgery that has been around for a long time.
 That doesn’t, however, mean it’s right for you.
 A typical total shoulder replacement replaces your arthritic joint with a plastic socket and a highly polished metal ball attached to a stem.

-During hemiarthroplasty, a popular shoulder surgery alternative, your shoulder surgeon replaces only the ball — not the stem.
+During total shoulder resurfacing a total shoulder surgery alternative, your shoulder surgeon resurfaces the ball and the socket.
 Most commonly, shoulder surgeons recommend this because your humeral head is severely fractured but your socket is normal.
-Other reasons for hemiarthroplasty instead of TSR include:
+Other reasons for shoulder resurfacing instead of TSR include:

 - Shoulders with weakened bone in the glenoid